Solar in Paterson, NJ: 2026 Cost, Savings & Payback

 How much do solar panels cost in Paterson, NJ?

-The average cost of a 6kW solar panel system in Paterson is approximately $17,640 before incentives ($2.94/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,348.
-New Jersey SREC-II (TRECs) at $85/MWh; sales tax exemption.
+The average cost of a 6kW solar panel system in Paterson is approximately $17,640 before local or state incentives ($2.94/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+New Jersey SREC-II (TRECs) at $85/MWh; sales tax exemption

 How many peak sun hours does Paterson get?